 dlg.exec_()

-The only trick here is adding all the elements to the layout, then iterate over them to set the alignment to the center in a single loop.
+The only trick here is adding all the elements to the layout, then iterating over them to set the alignment to the center in a single loop.
 This saves duplication for the individual sections.

 def __init__(self, *args, **kwargs):